camunda/camunda/migration/README.md

  5. Reindex from current/old index into new index with usage of pipelines
  6. Delete backup of current/old index (only until version 1.2.0 needed)

-For each step exists a directory.
+For each step exists a directory and a shell script.
 These directories contains for every index/template a json request payload file.
-In migrate.sh are functions defined, that use 'curl' as http client.
-These functions reads json request payload files and execute the requests to elasticsearch.
+Every shell script execute one step.
+The scripts use 'curl' as http client.
+They read json request payload files and execute the requests to elasticsearch.
 So it is possible to customize definitions, settings and so on.
 Please refer Elasticsearch documentation for details.
-The shell script migration.sh shows also the order of steps, that will be executed in migration.
+The shell script migration.sh executes all steps in right order.
 It is also possible to execute steps separately.
-The migration.sh just shows an example for how to make a migration.
-The schema/format of the json files is according to [elasticsearch REST API](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/index.html)  description.
+The schema/format of the json files is according to [Elasticsearch REST API](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/index.html)  description.

 ## The steps in detail

 ### Create backup of current indices

 * Add for each index that should be backup a reindex request payload as json file in backup folder
-* The function backupOldindices takes every file in the folder and execute it as reindex.
+* The script *create-backup.sh* takes every file in the folder and execute it as reindex.

 ### Delete old templates/indices